OTsector/js/README.md

 # JS scripts
-There you will find some simple scripts, who's written in Javascript or framework (based on this) programing language.
+There you will find some simple scripts, who's written in Javascript or framework (based on it) programing language.